c0pperdragon/OS816/README.md

 ## Compiling for the platform

-The WDC compiler tools (running on Windows only) are used that include a C compiler, so it is easy to get things done without directly touching the 65C816 machine code.
+The free WDC compiler tools (running on Windows only) are used that include a C compiler, so it is easy to get most things done without directly touching the 65C816 machine code.
 The OS816 libraries are designed for the "large" memory model to evenly access static and dynamic data without bothering about banks, direct page and all the other intricate details of this specific CPU.
 Low level access to the hardware (essentially to the IO port, but also the flash programming functions) is provided by libraries that are directly written in machine code for best performance and because sometimes it would not be possible otherwise.

 The necessary compiler and linker can be found at the Western Design Center's [download page](https://www.westerndesigncenter.com/wdc/tools.php).